vilkoz/ctf-writeup/twctf-2017/revrevrev/writeup.md

 $3 = 0x8048870 "A)\331e\241\361\341\311\031\t\223\023\241\t\271I\271\211\335a1i\241\361q!\235\325=", <incomplete sequence \325>
 ```

-The first pointer is encrypted user input, and the second pointer is posible encrypted flag.
+The first vlaue is a pointer to encrypted user input, and the second - to the posible encrypted flag.
 As we can see on user input chipher just replace characters by some unknown rule.
 Because of it, we can try to send hidden value to input and check how it will work.

 ```bash
 $ printf "A)\331e\241\361\341\311\031\t\223\023\241\t\271I\271\211\335a1i\241\361q\!\235\325=\n" > testcase